mattia72/DRipGrepper/README.md

 ## DRipGrepper
-Yet another [ripgrep](https://github.com/BurntSushi/ripgrep) GUI, written in Delphi Pascal with the goal to integrate it as an extension into the Delphi IDE.
+Yet another [ripgrep](https://github.com/BurntSushi/ripgrep) GUI, written in Delphi Pascal with the goal to integrate in the Delphi IDE as an extension.

 ![Screenshot](./screenshots/04-02-2024_10-37-31.png)

-## Features and todos
+## Features and Todos

 ### Main Window
 - [x] search text, parse `rg` output
   - [x] --vimgrep parser
-  - [x] error parser: if a line couldn't be parsed, then it is put the first column
+  - [x] error parser: if a line couldn't be parsed, then it is put in the first column
-  - [ ] --pretty parser
+  - [ ] --pretty parser matching lines with colorized match position
   - [ ] --stats parser eg. msgbox on end with search statistics
   - [ ] no match parser
 - [x] toolbar buttons to show/hide